Irfan Chaudhry: Media interviews

 In the wake of the February 20, 2021 rally at the Alberta Legislature Building, led by organizers from outside Edmonton, believed to have been tied to known groups that promote racism, misogyny and other forms of hate, Chaudhry said that the rally revealed how Canadian hate laws are ineffective in areas where there are competing rights.
 He said that the "religious element" added "another layer of complexity as police have to protect freedoms of religion and expression while also dealing with symbols harmful to people of different races.
 Chaudry cited the example of RCMP declining to lay charges against a man wearing a Ku-Klux-Klan hood outside a Grimshaw post office in February.
 Chaudry said that Alberta could "create a law banning hate symbols and creating parameters for protests similar to its law on anti-pipeline protests.
 A municipal bylaw for symbols may be another way.
 But he said police do have full discretion in how they apply the Criminal Code and can look for creative ways to approaching charges, although they are limited in only laying those that can stick."
 He said that in general police do "use discretion in really effective ways, whether in hate-related instances or not."
 He added that police could be "more outspoken about hate symbols given their impact".

 In a March 12, 2021 Global News report Chaudry was cited as saying that the case of hateful, racist, and misogynistic messages posted on private property in Vermilion, Alberta could eventually lead to a lawsuit against the small town near Edmonton.
 The signs were removed in response to a Global News report but Chaudhry said that, the "threshold (for criminal hate speech) is really high in Canada.
-There’s a number of conditions that have to be met."
+There's a number of conditions that have to be met."
 Chaudhry said that the town of Vermillion, along with criminal charges, could also file a civil suit if "any of the signs are libellous or defamatory" and/or the town could pass a bylaw prohibiting such signage.
-Chaudry said that there is a potential for the town to be sued under the under the Charter of Rights and Freedoms so they should be proactive.
+Chaudry said that there is a potential for the town to be sued under the Charter of Rights and Freedoms so they should be proactive.
 The town of Vermillion could become a "starting place for other municipalities across the province to consider similar actions".

 Chaudry reported in an Edmonton Journal article that while there was an increase in hate crimes in Alberta in 2018, there was also improved reporting of hate crimes.
 Chaudry was interviewed following the release of the 190-page 2019 report by the federally-funded Organization for the Prevention of Violence (OPV) entitled "Building Awareness, Seeking Solutions: Extremism and Hate Motivated Violence in Alberta".
 The report identified six extremist groups operating in Alberta.

 Chaudry was the featured guest in a 25-minute Global News March 16, 2021 podcast "Tiki torch marches in Alberta" in their This is Why series.